striderr1o1/huffman-encoder/readme.md

 - **BinaryTree GetMinimumTree()**: returns the minimum tree in the list
 - **void SortList()**: sorts the "BTlist" by frequencies.
 - **void WriteAsBitStream()**: writes one long bitstream by placing each character's bit code instead of the character itself.
 Stores this bitstream in the "BitStream" data member.
 - **void WriteBytesToFile()**: tries writing the bit stream to a .bin file by opening the file object in ios::binary and ios::out.
-But this implementation is not correct.
+But this implementation is not correct and is under development.

 *Public functions* are the following: